Davelpz-tech/tech-blog-14/README.md

 ## Challenges:

 #### I ran into issues getting the application to launch on heroku.
 I kept getting an error saying that the server could not find the models module through the file path that I set up when connecting all the files.
 However the application works with no issues on the localhost connection.

+## colabolartors
+Jeremy Lentz - Worked with Jeremy on this project